The Frisco ISD Board of Trustees on Wednesday approved four amendments to its District of Innovation (DOI) plan.

 “Those students are gone for four to six weeks while they receive care,” Carey said.

-She said FISD will be opening an in-patient facility in August so that students who leave the district to be closer to their care center can stay in the district.
+She said there will be an in-patient facility opening in the Frisco ISD area in August so that students who leave the district to be closer to their care center can stay in the district.

 A fourth amendment calls for establishing a district protocol for quickly responding to a kindergartener through second-grader’s behavior.